 Known simply as "The Sky", the Sunset run on the Skykomish is where experienced boaters can go for their weekly whitewater fix and still be home by dinner.
 Only an hour from Seattle, the run offers excellent whitewater throughout the year and plenty of fun play spots.
 In a good water year it can be paddled all twelve months of the year.
 You may be grinding your way down on the coldest winter days or after several days with no rain in the summer, but you are just about always guranteed to have a good time.

 Historically, kayakers began their trips from the base of the dramatic Sunset Falls with a seal launch from the rocks (before access was closed at WDFW).
-The first rapid on the river is a short series of ledges ending with one of the favorite surfing waves on the run.
+Currently, boaters will put in at Cable Drop, the confluence of the NF and SF Skykomish, or in the town of Index when there is sufficient flow on the NF.
+From Sunset falls access, which is currently not generally used, the first rapid on the river is a short series of ledges ending with one of the favorite surfing waves on the run.
 Pull out on river right to line up for First Wave.

 The next rapid is a straightforward boulder garden ending with a sometimes meaty hole just to the left of center.
 You can hop in for a wild ride, but at most levels it's not for the timid.
 The river passes through another boulder garden before reaching Powerline.

 Powerlines overhead and a horizon line mark the entrance to Powerline Rapid (otherwise known as Cable Drop).
+This is generally considered of the run during moderate flows.
 Good lines can be found down river left or river right.
 At most levels you can find some good surfing in this rapid and this has been the site of the SkyFest freestyle through a rapid competition.
 Continuing down on river left you pass through a boulder garden with a nice ender spot at some levels, and then on under the highway 2 bridge to the confluence with the North Fork of the Skykomish.

 The river winds through another couple rapids before turning back towards the road near the outlet of Anderson Creek.
 Here on river left one can find Anderson Hole for some fun surfing.
 Boulder Drop lurks just downstream (within site of Anderson Hole) and is easily recognized by the large mid-channel boulders.